harshithahasii/Brain-tumor-classification/README.md

 # Brain-tumor-classification

 # Objective
-To classify MRI brain image as yes or no tumor using ANN and CNN.
+To classify MRI brain image as tumor or no tumor using ANN and CNN.

 #Dataset :
 Taken from kaggle : https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection